mysticatea/eslint-plugin-node/README.md

 ## Rules

+Some rules are slow because it searches `package.json` and opens it.

 - [no-missing-import](docs/rules/no-missing-import.md) - Disallow `import` and `export` declarations for files that don't exist.
 - [no-missing-require](docs/rules/no-missing-require.md) - Disallow `require()`s for files that don't exist.
+- [no-unpublished-import](docs/rules/no-unpublished-import.md) - Disallow `import` and `export` declarations for files that are not published.
+- [no-unpublished-require](docs/rules/no-unpublished-require.md) - Disallow `require()`s for files that are not published.
 - [no-unsupported-features](docs/rules/no-unsupported-features.md) - Disallow unsupported ECMAScript features on the specified version.
 - [shebang](docs/rules/shebang.md) - Suggest correct usage of shebang. (fixable)